Before the Formal IEP Meeting

 3. Explore if you want to bring someone to the meeting with you.
 This person can be anyone you want, including a friend or someone with special knowledge about your child.

 1. Start with a statement about your child’s strength.
 Every child has a strength.
 He might be happy, or social, or be caring, or like to sing.
-Make everyone in the room, not just you as the parent, make a statement about the child’s strength.
-This statement sets the tone for the rest of the meeting.
-The IEP team is building on strength.
+Invite IEP team members to share one of your child’s strengths.
+This statement will set the tone for the rest of the meeting.

 2. Focus on educational achievement.
 Focus on the outcome you want for your child and then leverage the expertise of the IEP team members to develop jointly a plan of service that is unique and appropriate to your child.